tiborpilz/infrastructure_Legacy/README.md

 ## Infrastructure Provisioning

-The provisioning is partitioned into three stages, which Terragrunt orchestrates in sequence:
+The provisioning is partitioned into two stages, which Terragrunt orchestrates in sequence:

-1. **Foundation**: This stage initiates the project by establishing cloud virtual machines on Hetzner, equipped with a floating IP and automatic DNS entries within Cloudflare.

-2. **Cluster**: This stage involves the creation of a Kubernetes Cluster using the Rancher Kubernetes Engine.
-At this point, the cluster's fundamental functionality, such as nginx ingress, MetalLB load balancer, cert manager, Keycloak instance, and HCloud CSI (enabling automatic storage provisioning), are implemented.

-3. **Extensions**: During this phase, the cluster is augmented with additional services like OAuth Proxy, Rancher2, and ArgoCD, broadening its capabilities.
+1. **[Foundation](./terragrunt/foundation)**: This stage includes the base infrastructure and the Kubernetes cluster components.
+It features Hetzner Cloud instances, external IPs, DNS records, and the Kubernetes cluster setup.
+The cluster is based on an RKE cluster integrated into the foundation infrastructure, along with critical Kubernetes resources such as `cert-manager` for managing certificates, `metallb` for load balancing, and `keycloak` for authentication.

+1. **[Extensions](./terragrunt/extensions)**: This stage encompasses additional infrastructure tools that enhance capabilities.
+It includes `argocd` for streamlined application deployment within the cluster, integrating with `keycloak`, and `rancher` for management of the Kubernetes cluster.

 ### Why Terragrunt?

 When you're using Terraform for infrastructure as code, it does a great job.
 But, it does have some limitations when dealing with complex projects that have interdependent resources.
 For example, in a project where we're setting up a Kubernetes cluster and then deploying resources into that same cluster, there's a catch.
-The resources need certain information from the deployment step, like the public IPv4 of the nodes, which aren't known beforehand.
+To query the state of Kubernetes resources (like a Helm release), the Kubernetes API needs to be present and able to respond.
 Because Terraform needs to understand the state of a resource before applying it, it can trip up when the Kubernetes cluster isn't there from the get-go.

 That's where Terragrunt comes in handy.
 It lets us define inter-project dependencies, lining up our Terraform projects in the right order.
 This way, the results of one project can be used as inputs for the next one.
-In scenarios like ours, where the same project deploys a Kubernetes cluster and then deploys resources into it, Terragrunt proves to be a really useful tool.
+In scenarios like these, where the same project deploys a Kubernetes cluster and then deploys resources into it, Terragrunt is a really useful tool.

 ## Overview of Technologies used